 Satellite Healthcare San Jose, USA

-Dr. Paul Bennett is based in Adelaide, Australia.
-He is an Honorary Professor in the School of Nursing and Midwifery, Deakin University, and works in Medical Clinical Affairs at Satellite Healthcare in California, USA.
-Paul's most recent positions were the Foundation Chair and Professor in Translational Nursing at Western Health - Deakin University Partnership, Deputy Coordinator of the School of Nursing and Midwifery Higher Degrees Program and Alfred Deakin Postgraduate Research Fellow at the Monash Health - Deakin University Centre of Nursing Research.
-Paul's research teams focus on strategies to improve the quality of life of people with chronic and end stage kidney disease using self-management techniques, resistance and aerobic exercise, laughter therapy, home dialysis, e-learning, communication techniques, imagery, and workforce models.
+Dr. Paul Bennett is an Associate Professor in the School of Nursing and Midwifery, University of South Australia, Adelaide, Australia and is Research Director in Medical Clinical Affairs at Satellite Healthcare in California, USA.
+Paul is a Board Director of the Renal Society of Australasia and a foundation member of the International Society of Nephrology Kidney Health Professionals Working Group.
+Paul's research teams focus on strategies to improve the quality of life of people with chronic and end stage kidney disease using resistance and aerobic exercise, activation concepts, laughter therapy, home dialysis, e-learning, communication techniques, imagery, and workforce models.

 Clara Bohm, BScH MD MPH

 Associate Professor, University of Manitoba, Canada